Academany/fabzero/program/basic/projectmanagement.md

 1. You are happy with the result
 2. You run out of time

+> **Learn by doing:** Plan some iterations for your final project.

 ## Debugging.
 When things go wrong

+Imagine you made a circuit board and it doesn't work.
+Somehow, you find there is problem in the design.

+> **Learn by doing:** What do you do?

 Things will go wrong, the only thing you don't know is by how much.
-The following example is about a circuit board.
+The previous example was about a circuit board.
 But it could apply for anything else.

-> Imagine you made a circuit board and it doesn't work.
-Somehow, you find there is problem in the design.
-What do you do?

-You have to do two things.
+You have two things to do.

 1. **Top-down debbuging**: Franken-Fix the board.
 Do not make a new board.
 The goal is learning, not succeeding.
 Even if you found the problem in the design, no one said that this was the only flaw.
 Worse is the case if you make a new board and succeed, like the donkey and the flute kid's fable.
 2. **Bottom-up debugging**: Find the root cause that originated the flaw.
 Sometimes the root cause is hidden behind intermediate causes.
 Ask yourself *why did that happen?* a few times until you find the root cause.